monkphin/Colour-Forge/TESTING.md

  - [Responsiveness](#responsiveness)
  - [Automated testing](#automated-testing)

 # Testing and Validation

 ## Use based functionality testing
 While working on building basic functionality.
 It occurred to me that I would ideally need to test each specific function as I brought it online.
 As such, I commented out the majority of the models.py file and reduced it to just the recipes table with no relationships.
 I then created a new file called reset_db.py whose function was effectively purely to tear down and rebuild the db to save me having to do this manually each time I needed to online a new feature for testing.
 This way, I could keep my data clean and fresh each time a new feature was added.
 This idea came about because I dove in and created the entire DB schema with all relationships in place which when trying to test just adding a recipe name and description caused errors since I had nothing in place to ensure the foreign keys were being updated and that the data was fully linked and working, which caused Werkzueg errors to occur constantly.
 I also added some limited print output the function to ensure the data was being correctly captured before sending to the DB.

-This method of testing was abandoned after I started to get more to grips with accessing and writing data to the database, instead relying more on directly checking to see if data had updated on the website.
-Sadly, I neglected to record much, if any data at this stage, since I was more focused on getting functionality online.
+This method of testing was moved on from after I started to get more to grips with accessing and writing data to the database, instead relying more on directly checking to see if data had updated on the website.
+Sadly, I neglected to record much, if any data from that point on, since I was more focused on getting functionality online and working as well as reacting to realisations about tweaks or changes that were needed.

 ### add recipe
 <details>